Albert Carnesale

 Albert Carnesale (born July 2, 1936) is an American academic and a specialist in arms control and national security.
 He is a former chancellor of the University of California, Los Angeles, provost of Harvard University, and dean of the Harvard Kennedy School at Harvard University.
-He was also acting president of Harvard while President Neil L. Rudenstine was on leave for three months.
-He has also been active in international diplomacy on nuclear arms control and nuclear non-proliferation.
-From 1970 to 1972, he was a member of the U.S. delegation to the Strategic Arms Limitation Talks (SALT I) with the Soviet Union—a major step towards controlling nuclear weapons.
+In addition to his academic career, Carnesale has also been active in international diplomacy on nuclear arms control and nuclear non-proliferation.
+From 1970 to 1972, he was a member of the U.S. delegation to the Strategic Arms Limitation Talks (SALT I) with the Soviet Union.
 Carnesale teaches undergraduate and graduate courses at UCLA on topics relating to U.S. national security.

 Early years

 Carnesale was born on July 2, 1936, in the Bronx, New York.
-His father was a taxi driver; his mother was an office clerk.
-He graduated from the Bronx High School of Science, where admission is based solely on a competitive written exam.
+His father was a taxi driver and his mother was an office clerk.
+He graduated from the Bronx High School of Science.
 The first person in his family to attend college, he began his university education at the Cooper Union for the Advancement of Science and Art, completing a bachelor's degree in mechanical engineering in 1957.
 He received a master's degree in mechanical engineering at Drexel University in Philadelphia in 1961 and a PhD in nuclear engineering at North Carolina State University (NCSU) in 1966.
 While earning his master's degree, Carnesale also worked as a senior engineer at Martin Marietta Corporation.

-Career
+Academic career

 North Carolina State University

 Carnesale served on the nuclear engineering faculty at NCSU from 1962 to 1969 and as professor and head of the Division of University Studies from 1972 to 1974.